pluginsGLPI/doc/source/approbalbymail/index.rst

 Using the plugin
 ----------------

-Once activated, there are no specific settings to be made (apart from the notification layout, if you wish, via **setup > notifications > notification templates**.
-The template is **tickets validation**)
+Once activated, there are no specific settings to be made (apart from the notification layout, if you wish, via **Setup > Notifications > Notification templates**.
+The template is **Tickets validation**)

 -  In a new ticket, enter the name of the person or group receiving the approval request.